simondankelmann/Bluetooth-LE-Spam/README.md

 ### Apple Action Modals (Apple)
 By spoofing Bluetooth Low Energy advertisers, this app can prompt iOS devices to open unwanted modals and popups, imitating certain Apple-specific actions.

-### Apple iOS 17 Crash (Apple)
+### Apple iOS 17 Crash (Apple) SEMI-PATCHED
 With some modifications to the advertised BLE package, it is possible to trigger a reboot in various iOS 17 devices.
-This causes the targeted iPhone to temporarily freeze for a few minutes before automatically restarting.
+This causes the targeted iPhone to temporarily freeze for a few minutes before automatically restarting. (iOS Crash is considered half-fixed due to the release of iOS 17.2 , it may still work on some devices.).

 > **_NOTE:_** To achieve optimal results, it is recommended to set the advertising interval to a value between 20 and 100 milliseconds.
 Additionally, locking and unlocking the targeted iPhone can aid in the process.